rufuspollock-okfn/textus/docs/json_import_format.md

 	}
 ```

-In a sense we're deferring responsibility for sensible metadata to the BibJSON project here, which is maybe no ideal, but the intent is to work with that project to pin down the allowable keys and their interpretation in slightly greater detail rather than inventing our own.
+In a sense we're deferring responsibility for sensible metadata to the BibJSON project here, which is maybe not ideal, but the intent is to work with that project to pin down the allowable keys and their interpretation in slightly greater detail rather than inventing our own.

 #### Free Text Comments